-Have you ever considered volunteering?
-Read some firsthand stories from the people who are working to make their community a better place.
+Are you considering volunteering?
+Read firsthand stories from volunteers who are working to make our community a better place.

 Myly Nguyen, President of the Vietnamese Association of Hobsons Bay